STAIRlab/MFSP_Prediction/readme.md

 ## dataset
 - [Google Drive](https://drive.google.com/drive/folders/1YU_oDelIoU-TRzj0TNDdZUvULSFNzlS7 )
+    - `drs3v6` is the unfiltered labeled dataset.
+It includes 3,000 structures and their gravity simulation results as well as 30 fire case simulation for each structure.
-    - `drs3v6` is the unfiltered unlabeled dataset.
+    - `drs4v2` is the unfiltered unlabeled dataset.
+It includes 30,000 structures and their gravity simulation results.

 ## requirements
 - to generate dataset, you may need: